niinzir/microsoft/70-697/2_automation/hyper_v.md

 __Edit Disk:__ This provides you with the Edit Virtual Hard Disk Wizard, which you can use to compact, convert, expand, merge, or reconnect hard disks.

+### Managing Checkpoints

+With checkpoints (formerly knows as snapshots), you can save a copy of the virtual machine at any point as long as the machine is not paused.

+When you make a checkpoint, the following files will be created in the VM's checkpoint folder:

++ A VM config file
++ VM saved state files
++ Checkpoints differencing disks (AVHDs)